How our community works together.

 Asthma

-Routine treatment and maintenance medications for asthma are not eligible.
+Routine treatment and maintenance medications for asthma are not eligible for sharing.
 An acute asthma attack resulting in an emergency room visit may be eligible as a separate Sharing Request.
 Each qualifying emergency event requires a separate MRA.

 End-of-Life Assistance

-If a member or eligible dependent passes away after maintaining at least one full year of active membership, EverTrust will provide financial assistance to the surviving household upon receipt of a certified death certificate:
+If a member or an eligible dependent passes away after maintaining at least one full year of active membership, EverTrust will provide financial assistance to the surviving household upon receipt of a certified copy of the death certificate.

 - $10,000 upon the death of a primary member